tylermercer/personal-website/src/content/posts/faith/a-different-kind-of-hello-world.md

 cadence more, and preferred the diminutive form of "Bella" over "Belle," but the name's origin is the same.)

-Welcome to the world, Isabella!
+Welcome to the world, Isabella.
 It's a beautiful place.
-I can't wait to see the impact you have on it.
-You've changed _my_ world so much already. ❤️
+I can't wait to see the impact you have on it---you've changed _my_ world so much already. ❤️